 Many psychologists, therapists, and mental health experts have started using the internet to share their thoughts and expertise.
-A blogger worth following updates their website regularly interacts with their followers and gives their readers resources that will help their mental health journey.
+A blogger worth following does the following: updates their website regularly, interacts with their followers, and gives their readers resources that will help their mental health journey.
 Again, it is important to research the legitimacy of the writer.

 Things To Keep In Mind

-If you decide to try to find a free psychologist or low-cost mental health professional through one of the resources above, there are a few things you should keep in mind.
+If you decide to try to find a free therapist or low-cost mental health professional through one of the resources above, there are a few things you should keep in mind.

-How to Get a Free Psychologist Right Now
+How to Get a Free Therapist Right Now